joelsolo99/joelandbethgetmarried/RSVP.md

 ---
 layout: page
 title: RSVP Form
 subtitle: Can you come?
 What are your food preferences?
-Do you need help getting there?
 Let us know here!
+Make sure you fill out a separate form for each person attending.
 ---